zfleurime/MyTwitterFragment/README.md

-# Project 4 - *MyTwitter*
+# Project 4 - *MyTwitterFragment*

-**MyTwitter** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+**MyTwitterFragment** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).

-Time spent: **40** hours spent in total
+Time spent: **24** hours spent in total

 ## User Stories